foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 **Please remember to always make a database and file backup before updating your FoodCoopShop installation!**

+* There is no automatic update tool, everything needs to be done manually.
+* If you - for example - want to update from v1.3 to v1.5 directly (skipping v1.4), you can do that.
+Just follow the instructions for updating to v1.4 and v1.5.

+### FCS v1.4.x to FCS v1.5
+* replace source code => see bottom of page
+* nothing else

 ### FCS v1.3.x to FCS v1.4
 * replace source code => see bottom of page
 * The following settings moved from file-based configuration (app.config.php, custom.config.php) to the database: